vcombey/fallible_collections/README.md

 Add the following dependency to your Cargo manifest...
 Add feature std and rust_1_57 to use the stabilized try_reserve api and the std HashMap type.
 Obviously, you cannot combine it with the 'unstable' feature.
+Add integration tests that can be run with the tiny_integration_tester command.

 ```toml
 [dependencies]